bitwarden/help/_articles/directory-connector/azure-active-directory.md

 7. Enter the **Application ID** that you copied from the steps above.
 8. Enter the Application **Secret** Key that you copied from the steps above.

 Congrats!
-You are done configuring Azure Active Directory with the bitwarden Directory Connector.
+You are done configuring Azure Active Directory with the Bitwarden Directory Connector.

 ## Testing